FACTBOX-Shell oil heist: the story so far

 Singapore police say investigations are still ongoing.
 Six of 17 men initially arrested have yet to face charges.

-Some of those charged so far are due back in court on Jan.
-22 and Jan.
-25, and may face additional charges.
-(Compiled by John Geddie and Fathin Ungku)
+Some of those charged are due back in court on Jan.
+29.